5 Common Mistakes When Ordering Private Label Pencils from China — And How to Avoid Them

 Mistake 3 — Not Specifying Certification Requirements Upfront

 This mistake costs buyers entire orders.
 Certification requirements must appear in the RFQ — not in the purchase order, not in the pre-shipment checklist.
-The certifications most commonly required for pencil imports into European and North American retail markets are:
+The certifications most commonly required for pencil imports into European and international retail markets are:

 View our full certification portfolio to confirm coverage before submitting your RFQ.